rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "What else to learn before starting with React?" "react-requirements" %}}

 Apart from having a basic understanding about HTML, CSS and JavaScript ES5, you should have a decent web development setup on your machine to support your workflow.
-At least, you will need a [terminal and editor (or IDE)](https://www.robinwieruch.de/developer-setup/).
+At the very least, you will need a [terminal and editor (or IDE)](https://www.robinwieruch.de/developer-setup/).
 In addition, you can setup [Git and GitHub](https://www.robinwieruch.de/git-essential-commands/).
 It would help you to keep track of your own projects and to clone projects from other developers from GitHub to explore their applications.

-When I learned JavaScript, there weren't much resources out there to learn about it.
+When I learned JavaScript, there weren't many resources out there to learn about it.
 Nowadays, it is quite the opposite where it becomes difficult to choose a proper learning resource for JavaScript before learning React.
 There are a lot of high quality yet free resources out there to learn and advance in JavaScript.
 A couple of my favorites are {{% a_blank "Eloquent JavaScript" "https://eloquentjavascript.net/" %}}, {{% a_blank "You don't know JavaScript" "https://github.com/getify/You-Dont-Know-JS" %}} and {{% a_blank "MDN JavaScript documentation" "https://developer.mozilla.org/bm/docs/Web/JavaScript" %}}.
 But there are so many more.

 {{% chapter_header "Excerpt: React Components" "react-components" %}}

 The following section is only one excerpt about a subject that you will learn in React: components.
-It is not exhaustive, but it should only demonstrate you how powerful yet fine nuanced working with React can be.
+It is not exhaustive, but it should demonstrate how powerful yet fine nuanced working with React can be.
 Even though React is only a view layer library, it should make you aware about how fine-grained the library is in its usage.
 That's why it's recommended to learn plain React first.
 The following chapter gives you only an idea about React components.

 {{% sub_chapter_header "React Component Declarations" "react-component-declarations" %}}

 Often newcomers in React have a hard time with the different ways to declare a component.
 That's because there are tons of (outdated) articles out there using different component declarations.
-React evolved naturally over the time and thus it changed with recent JavaScript versions (e.g. JavaScript ES6).
-It's worth to have a look into React's history of component declarations.
+React evolved naturally over time and thus it changed with recent JavaScript versions (e.g. JavaScript ES6).
+It's worth taking a look at React's history of component declarations.

 {{< highlight javascript >}}
 // React.createClass